-On Sunday, March 10th at 2 a.m., Daylight Saving Time will begin in most areas of the U.S., so we will “spring forward” to Daylight Time (EDT, CDT, MDT or PDT, depending on where you live).
-As much as we complain about it, the majority of us have no choice but to set our clocks ahead one hour before we hit the hay on Saturday night.
+On Sunday, November 3rd at 2 a.m., Daylight Saving Time will end in most areas of the U.S., so we will “fall back” to Standard Time (EST, CST, MST or PST, depending on where you live).
+As much as we complain about it, the majority of us have no choice but to set our clocks back one hour before we hit the hay on Saturday night.
 See why we change the clocks here.

 While we’ve all been pretty spoiled with our computers, tablets, and smartphones adjusting the time automatically for us, gadgets without a network connection have to be updated manually on Sunday.
 Here are 9 clocks you’re going to need to adjust manually:

 9 Clocks You Still Need to Adjust Manually For DST

 - Clock radio/alarm

 - Wall clocks